rijs/fullstack/README.md

 # Ripple

-Ripple is a reactive, resource-oriented, realtime app architecture built on top of express and socket.io.
+Ripple is a reactive, resource-oriented, native-focused, realtime app architecture built on top of express and socket.io.
 The philosophy is that _all_ changes ripple across the network to all other connected servers, clients and databases synchronising them in realtime where possible.

 ## Quick Start